Open menu

 As with live-in carers, care assistants are provided with refresher training as and when it’s needed, to either brush-up their skills or take them through any new policies or procedures required for their job.

-A carer practising cooking techniques “One of the major differences between us and other home care providers is that every one of our carers is directly employed by us, and therefore have continuous support after joining the team,” says our Director of Operations.
+A carer practising cooking techniques “One of the major differences between us and other home care agencies is that every one of our carers is directly employed by us, and therefore have continuous support after joining the team,” says our Director of Operations.
 “Besides, how could they do the role effectively without a network of support themselves?”

 And this support comes in many forms, from a programme of refresher training, whether it’s online or at a Helping Hands office, contact with their locally based line manager, assigned mentor and our 24/7 carer helpline.